KevinMandiouba/Teaching-Assistants-Information-Management-Program/README.md

    - Add New TAs: Enter details for new TAs, ensuring no duplicate IDs or invalid statuses.
    - Sort TA Records: Choose a sorting field and order (ascending/descending).
    - Exit: Safely saves data back to TAs.txt and exits the program.

----

-## 🌐 Future Enhancements

-- Add search functionality for specific TA records.
-- Implement a graphical user interface (GUI).
-- Allow exporting reports in different formats (CSV, JSON).

----

-## 🤝 Contribution

-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.
-For major changes, please open an issue to discuss your ideas.

----

-## 📜 License

-This project is licensed under the MIT License.

----

-### ✨ Developed as part of the Programming Methodology II course.